 - Sort by recently accessed, date added/created (default), and alphabetically

-Our CEO asked me why we are making these changes, and how will they help.
+Our CEO asked me why we are making these changes and how this will help.
 After he was convinced with my answers, he suggested to get rid of “sort” and “star” functionalities as multiple users from the same organizations use the same login.
-I didn’t know this fact but after he told me his suggestion made absolute sense.
+I didn’t know this fact, but after he told me his suggestion made absolute sense.

 Something important was cooking simultaneously

-When the homepage design was almost complete and I was ready to hand it over to our front-end developer, I got a message from our data science lead.
+When the homepage design was almost complete, and I was ready to hand it over to our front-end developer, I got a message from our data science lead.
 He provided some info on an upcoming feature: Outliers.
-We setup a meeting to discuss it in detail.
-I asked him a few question upfront so as to understand more and what ideas he had.

-I agreed but suggested that instead of adding another section (we already had over 10 icons in the main sidebar) why not put it on homepage?
+I liked his idea but suggested that instead of adding another section (we already had over ten icons in the main sidebar), why not put it on the homepage?
 That will make it even more discoverable and prominent.

 All dashboard should be feeds

 Our CEO and I always agreed on all dashboards should be feeds argument.
-This was our chance to make Analyze dashboard/homepage a feed of content insights, i.e. Outliers.
-And later on we can add more types of insights that we were showing inside the main sections.
+This was our chance to make Analyze dashboard/homepage a feed of content insights, i.e., Outliers.
+And later on, we can add more types of insights that we were showing inside the main sections.
 Currently, users had to go to these sections and tabs and see those insights for themselves.
-Pulling them out on homepage and letting users customize what’s useful for them would defintely be a game changer.
+Pulling them out on the homepage and letting users customize what’s useful for them would definitely be a game-changer.